CivicActions/open-python-directory/.github/ISSUE_TEMPLATE/directory-contribution.md

 ---
-name: Directory Addition Request
+name: Directory Contribution
 about: Fill this out to have your Python library added to the Open Python Directory.
-title: Directory Addition Request
+title: Directory Contribution
 labels: ''
 assignees: jonbot